Kumaava/NLP-using-tf/README.md

 # NLP-using-tf
-learning NLP using tensorflow and adding some findings
+learning NLP using tensorflow and adding new findings

 Overview and purpose